 Ukraine joins NATO’s anti-drone exercises for the first time

-The North Atlantic Treaty Organization (NATO) announced on Thursday that, for the first time, Ukraine soldiers have participated in the Alliance’s drone countermeasure exercises, held this year in the Netherlands.
+NATO announced on Thursday that, for the first time, Ukrainian soldiers have participated in the Alliance’s drone countermeasure exercises, held this year in the Netherlands.

 Advertisement

-Participating were more than 450 representatives from 19 allied countries and three partner countries in the annual training on “technical interoperability of unmanned aerial vehicle countermeasures” (C-UAS TIE).
+More than 450 representatives from 19 allied countries and three partner countries participated in the annual training on “technical interoperability of unmanned aerial vehicle countermeasures” (C-UAS TIE).

 “For the first time, Ukraine participated alongside representatives of the private sector and the scientific community,” the press release stated.

-Ukraine’s participation marks one step toward membership in the bloc, as per the NATO-Ukraine Roadmap for Innovative Cooperation, approved at NATO’s 75th Anniversary Summit in Washington, D.C. this summer.
+Ukraine’s participation marks one more step toward membership in the bloc, per the NATO-Ukraine Roadmap for Innovative Cooperation, approved at NATO’s 75th Anniversary Summit in Washington, DC this summer.

 Armenia says the Moscow-led CSTO alliance “creates threats” for the Caucasus nation